hanhanwu/Hanhan_Data_Science_Practice/Better4Industry/ExperienceNotes.md

 ### Machine Learning Workflow Related
 #### Preprocessing
+##### Normalization
+* [How outliers influence normalization methods][1]
+  * The way it measures each scaler is to check whether after normalization, the data distribution is more balanced/less skewed/more gaussian-like
+##### Remove Low Variance Features
+* Better to normalize the data before checking variance, larger values tend to have larger variance
 * When removing those features with low variance, threshold better not to be very high.
 Some features have lower variance but plays more important role in the data
 #### Bootstrap the whole pipeline
 * Even after building the whole machine learning pipeline, you need to run it multiple times with different settings (such as different seeds), and calculate the average & median & variance of multiple rounds final results, to avoid you got very higher or very low result by accident.